xpadro/python-30day/README.md

-# python-hackerrank
+# python-algorithms

-Code repository for exercises from HackerRank:
+Code repository for different examples of algorithms and data structures.

+These examples are exercises done in several sites, like:

 https://www.hackerrank.com/